Elias-Graf/natrias/README.md

 ## Start Dev Server
 Now run `npm run start:dev` to start the development server

-Terminal should output: `Project is running at http://localhost:9000/`, open this website in your prefered flavour of browser.
+Terminal should output: `Project is running at http://localhost:9000/`, open this website in your preferred flavour of browser.